 Example: Since Kimo started attending school, he attempted 60 credits.
 He only successfully completed (passed) 50 credits because he withdrew from a few classes and failed one.
 The calculation is 50 credits divided by 60 credits equals 83% (50 ÷ 60 = 0.833 or 83%).
 Therefore, Kimo has met the completion rate criteria.

-• Concurrent enrollment courses taken at another campus that are “completed” will be factored into the completion rate when the courses are transferred into the student’s home campus.
+- Concurrent enrollment courses taken at another campus that are “completed” will be factored into the completion rate when the courses are transferred to the student’s home campus.

-• Academic Renewal: Any credits forgiven through academic renewal will still be counted as credits attempted for credit completion rate.
+- Academic Renewal: Any credits forgiven through academic renewal will still be counted as credits attempted for the credit completion rate.

 Timeframe of Eligibility